 Builder’s Risk can customize your insurance package to meet your needs and budget.
 Usually, the cost is 1% to 5% of the total construction budget.
 This coverage will last 3, 6, or 12 months and can be extended until the completion of the project.
 The purpose of this insurance policy is to protect your interest in materials and equipment needed for the job from physical loss or damage.
-Property owners, general contractors, subcontractors, lenders, and architects and engineers are covered if not covered already.
+Cover property owners, general contractors, subcontractors, lenders, and architects and engineers if not already.

 According to the National Fire Protection Association, “Between 2010 and 2014, municipal fire departments in the U.S. each year responded to an estimated average of 3,750 fires in structures under construction, 2,560 fires in structures undergoing major renovation, and 2,130 fires in structures being demolished.”